PickNikRobotics/beta_moveit_website/team/team.md

 ---
 layout: page
 title: Team
-description: The members of Picknik's team
+description: The members of PickNik's team
 permalink: /team/
 redirect_from:
   - /people/